701-T4/flatshare/.github/pull_request_template.md

 Leave blank if not applicable

 I have completed these steps when making this pull request:
-- [ ] The issue is currently located in the [Ready for Development](https://github.com/701-T4/platform/projects/1#column-17919789) column
-- [ ] I have messaged my technical lead to check that the issue is available
 - [ ] I have assigned my name to the issue
 - [ ] I have moved the issue to the **In Progress** column
-- [ ] I have created a new appropriately named feature branch on my own fork branched from main.
-- [ ] I have created a **Draft** PR and assigned myself to the PR
 - [ ] I have labelled the PR appropriately

-Complete these steps as you work through the issue:
+- [ ] I have assigned myself to the PR

+Before opening the PR for review:
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas